sony/nnabla/doc/python/tutorial/function_list_and_converter.rst

     $ nnabla_cli convert -c functions.txt a.nnp b.nnb

-Thus, the network is splitted into pieces, the output shows as the following:
+Thus, the network is split into pieces, the output shows as the following:

 .. parsed-literal::